Linux lpstat command

 Display all installed printers.
 Output will resemble the following:

 printer Lexmark_Pro700_Series disabled since Mon 18 Aug 2014 03:46:06 PM EDT - Unplugged or turned off printer PDF is idle. enabled since Sun 17 Aug 2014 09:51:41 PM EDT

-Display only those printers which are currently accepting print requests.
+Display only those printers that are currently accepting print requests.
 Output will resemble the following:

 Lexmark_Pro700_Series accepting requests since Mon 18 Aug 2014 03:46:06 PM EDT PDF accepting requests since Sun 17 Aug 2014 09:51:41 PM EDT

-Note that printers which are currently powered off will still accept requests; these requests will simply remain in the queue until the device is powered on, or the request is removed with lprm.
+Note that printers that are currently powered off will still accept requests; these requests will remain in the queue until the device is powered on, or the request is removed with lprm.

 Displays which printer is currently the default.
 Output will resemble the following: